 - You'll get the best price-per-piece of cookware.

-- You get a lot of cookware at once--best option if you're just starting out and need a lot.
+- You get a lot of cookware at once--good option if you're just starting out and need a lot.

 Disadvantages of Buying a Set